Lamden/docs/docs/migration/lamden_vault_controller.md

 # Update Lamden Vault Controller

+## Update to latest version
-1. Update the Lamden Vault Controller (AKA Lamden Wallet Controller or LWC)  to `^0.7.0` in any project you are currently using it in.
+Update the Lamden Vault Controller (AKA Lamden Wallet Controller or LWC)  to `^0.7.0` in any project you are currently using it in.

+## Update LWC Connection Info
-2. Update the connection information you send to the LWC to include the networkName property with a value of `arko`.
+Update the connection information you send to the LWC to include the networkName property with a value of `arko`.

-## Legacy Lamden LWC Connection Info
+### Legacy Lamden LWC Connection Info
 ```javascript
 const connectionRequest = {
     appName: 'My Killer dApp',